-Unfortunately, because of the terrible tragedy at the Centre culturel islamique de Québec, it will never be again.
+Unfortunately, because of the terrible tragedy at the Centre culturel islamique de Québec in Quebec City, it will never be again.
 I don't pretend to understand what happens in a person's belief system that leads them to plan and follow through with such a horrendous level of destruction.
-There has been no reason given as to why six people were killed and another 19 injured in this place of worship.
+The shooter has given no reason as to why he allegedly walked into a place of worship and killed six and injured another 19.
 In the coming months, there will be many individuals who will try to explain what happened, hopefully fewer who will try to justify this act.
 Ultimately it comes down to this.
-The accused apparently chose to inflict as much pain as possible on people who were praying in their place of worship ? their sanctuary, destroying lives and tearing apart families and communities in the process.
+The accused apparently chose to inflict as much pain as possible on people who were praying in their place of worship? their sanctuary, destroying lives and tearing apart families and communities in the process.